 To assemble the main bow, cut 4 pieces of fabric and 2 pieces of interfacing.
-Cut your interfacing 1/2″ smaller than your pattern pieces, indicated by the dotted line on the pattern pieces.
+If you’d like an easy guide for stitching, cut your interfacing 1/2″ smaller than your pattern pieces, indicated by the dotted line on the pattern pieces.
 Iron your interfacing pieces to the wrong side of 2 of your fabric pieces.

 Note: Interfacing both loop pieces can lead to some crunchy-looking bows, so we prefer to interface 1 of the loop pieces on the inner side of each loop.